 Someone I spoke to in the health care field suggested this topic because she says that they are seeing so many negative health effects from sexually active seniors.
 “Somebody needs to let them know about the minefield of consequences.
 Pregnancy is no longer one but there are lots more!”

-Sites like SeniorMatch, eHarmony, Match.com, Ourtime, and Seniorpeoplemeet.com are online shopping centers for hope, love, sex, companionship and possibilities.
+Sites like SeniorMatch, eHarmony, Match.com, Ourtime, and Seniorpeoplemeet.com are online shopping centers for hope, love, sex, companionship, and possibilities.
 Love holds a powerful chemical punch with the flood of various chemicals, endorphins, and hormones flooding the most important sex organ, the brain.
-The physical activity of sex has a myriad of positive effects for the body and mood between consenting partners.
+The physical activity of sex has a myriad of positive effects on the body and mood between consenting partners.
 It gets more complicated when power struggles, resentments, negative comments or compatibility issues are also in the room.

-So, the S words, sex and seniors, do mix.
+So, the S-words, sex, and seniors do mix.